-That means you can find employment with slightly less pay in San Diego while still coming out ahead financially.
+You can find employment with slightly less pay in San Diego while still coming out ahead financially.

 6. The quality of life in San Diego is unbelievable.

-San Diego often ranks as one of the best (if not the best) place in the United States to live each year.
+San Diego often ranks as one of the best (if not the best) places in the United States to live each year.
 How can you argue with a craft beer culture, year-round sunshine, access to the Pacific, and the chance to create a work-life balance?

 Are You Moving to San Diego Soon?

 You’ll get stop-and-go traffic around the triangle in San Diego, but it isn’t the crowded city experience you’ll find in NYC.
 It’s also more relaxed than Los Angeles while giving you the SoCal vibe.

 If you’re moving to San Diego to start the next chapter of your life, our team can help with your cross-country trip.
 You’ll find our rates to be competitive and affordable so that you can focus on this exciting transition.